-- Attending class in person with opportunity to direct interaction between instructor and classmates
+- Attending class in person with the opportunity for direct interaction between the instructor and students.

-- Taking an exam, an interactive tutorial or computer-assisted instruction
+- Taking an exam, participating in an interactive tutorial, or gaining computer-assisted instruction.

-- Attending a study group that is assigned by the school
+- Attending a study group assigned by the instructor.

-- Participating in an online discussion about academic matters and
+- Participating in an online discussion about academic matters.

-- Initiating contact with a faculty member to ask a question about an academic subject studied in the course
+- Initiating contact with an instructor to ask a question about an academic subject studied in the course.

 Examples of acceptable online academically-related activities include:

-- Documented student participation in an interactive tutorial or computer-assisted instruction
+- Documented participation in an interactive tutorial or computer-assisted instruction.

-- A posting by the student in a discussion forum showing the student’s participation in an on-line discussion about academic matters and
+- Posting in a discussion forum in an on-line discussion about academic matters.

-- An email from the student or other documentation showing that the student initiated contact with a faculty member to ask a question about the academic subject studied in the course
+- An email from the student or other documentation showing the student initiated contact with an instructor to ask a question about the academic subject studied in the course.

-- Log into an online class without active participation
+- Logging in to an online class without active participation.

 The Office of Student Financial Aid has 30 days from the date the school determined the student had withdrawn to determine the last date of attendance.
 A student’s certification of attendance that is not supported by school documentation would not be acceptable documentation of the student’s last date of attendance at an academically related activity.

-- Apply for admission as a degree seeking student.
+- Apply to FSW for admission as a degree seeking student.

-- Submit the Letter of Eligibility and additional documents, if requested, to the Veteran Affairs Office.
+- Submit the Certificate of Eligibility, and additional documents if requested, to the Veteran Services Office.

 - Submit Veteran’s Deferment Request form as soon as possible after registering for classes for the term.
 Submission of this form initiates processing schedule certifications to the VA.
 This form must be submitted every term after the student registers for classes and every time the student changes their schedule.

-- Contact the Veteran Affairs Office if considering changing degree programs.
+- Contact the Veteran Services Office if considering withdrawing from a class.

 Veteran Transfer Students